AndoryuRenoa/IsciTrimmer/README.md

 Java App that manipulates OS's clipboard.
 Removes spaces/dashes/periods etc and makes all characters uppercase

 This is for copying and pasting ISCIs from multiple sources and formats into a unified output.

+Moving threaded version to archive folder for now, updating to use button based function only.

 **V1.112 Complete**